TradeControl/tradecontrol.github.io/tutorials/services.md

 Shows a list of Expense invoices which can be sorted by date/organisation/value.
 All Activities with an Expense Cash Code will appear in this section, enabling direct and indirect costs to be separated.

-### Job Profit Status
+### Job Profit Status by Month

-Selecting Job Profit Status from the Information tree will open the Job Profit Status tab.
+Selecting Job Profit Status by Month from the Information menu will open the Job Profit Status tab.
 Selecting the required month will display all invoiced income and outgoings and will show a gross profit total.
 Listed tasks can be edited using the 'Edit Task' button and reports can be generated using the 'Period' and 'Financial Year' buttons.

 ### Organisation Enquiry

-Selecting Organisation Enquiry from the Information tree will open the Organisation Enquiry tab.
+Selecting Organisation Enquiry from the Information menu will open the Organisation Enquiry tab.
 This module can also be accessed via a button within Organisations, but it will not display the list of organisations which can be selected on the left-hand side of the screen, it will just load the current organisation selected in Organisations.